Hordaland: Government

 Most of the municipalities in Hordaland were part of the Hordaland police district.
 Gulen Municipality and Solund Municipality in Sogn og Fjordane county were also part of the Hordaland police district.
 Bømlo, Etne, Fitjar, Stord and Sveio were a part of the "Haugaland and Sunnhordland" police district, along with eight other municipalities in Rogaland county.

 Geography

 Finse is the highest point of the Norwegian Railway System, located at 1222 m above sea level.

 Hordaland is semi-circular in shape.
 It is located on the western coast of Norway, split from southwest to northeast by the long, deep Hardangerfjorden, one of Norway's main fjords and a great tourist attraction.
 About half of the National park of Hardangervidda is in this county.
 The county also includes many well-known waterfalls, such as Vøringsfossen and Stykkjedalsfossen.
 It also includes the Folgefonna and Hardangerjøkulen glaciers.

-More than 60% of the inhabitants live in Bergen and the surrounding area.
-Other urban or semi-urban centres include Leirvik, Voss and Odda.
+More than 60% of the inhabitants lived in Bergen Municipality and the surrounding area.
+Other urban or semi-urban centres include Leirvik, Vossavangen, and Odda.